oslabs-beta/troveql/README.md

 );
 ```

-5. To use TroveMetrics, run `npm start` on the command line from the `TroveMetrics/` folder to spin up the desktop application and monitor the performance of your cache in your application's server.
+5. To use TroveMetrics, run `npm start` on the command line from the `TroveMetrics/` folder to spin up the desktop application and monitor the performance of your cache and GraphQL API on your application's server.

 ## Query or Mutate your GraphQL API
 1. Simply send a request to your GraphQL API for queries and mutations as you normally would.
-For example, using `fetch` syntax:
+For example, a query with variables using the `fetch` syntax could look like:
 ```
 fetch('/troveql', {
   method: 'POST',